haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     ...
 ```

-For other third-party images (e.g., mariadb), user can upgrade the image to a newer version by themself:
+For other third-party images (e.g., mariadb), user can upgrade the images to a newer version by themself:

 ```yml
 service: